Pharmacy Inventory Management System: Main Features & Benefits

 Visual Method

-The Visual Method requires medical staff to manually inspect the inventory.
-In case the inventory level of any drug appears insufficient to cover upcoming demand, the pharmacy triggers a replenishment.
-In most cases, both a pharmacist and technician are usually too busy to place an order and will often write a note or commit the needed reorder to memory.
+The visual method requires medical staff to manually inspect the inventory.
+If the inventory of any drug appears insufficient to cover an upcoming demand, the pharmacy triggers a replenishment.
+In most cases, both pharmacists and technicians are usually too busy to place an order on-time and will often write themselves a note or commit the needed reorder to memory.

-As a result, pharmacy issues are not realized until it is too late.
-This method is not effective since it is an almost impossible task to keep up with constantly changing inventory stock and patient demand.
+As a result, stock issues are not realized until it is too late.
+This method is not effective.
+It is an almost impossible task to keep up with constantly changing inventory stock and patient demand.

 Periodic Method

-Similar to the first option, the Periodic Method is more focused on performing basic inventory management tasks at specific routine intervals.
-Pharmacies may incorporate basic technology that can remove the need for manually updating status as well as incorporating barcode scanning.
-Therefore, pharmacy staff inspects the inventory at specific periods: either a week, month or every year.
+Similar to the first option, the periodic method focuses more on performing basic inventory management tasks at specific routine intervals.
+Pharmacies may incorporate basic technology that can remove the need for manually updating each status as well as incorporating barcode scanning.
+Therefore, pharmacy staff inspects the inventory at specific periods: either once a week, month, or year.

-Although being more systematic compared to the Visual Method, staff may notice inaccuracies after status updates, so the method still relies on pharmacy personnel to decide based on their observations, experience, and analytical knowledge.
+Although more systematic compared to the visual method, the staff members may notice inaccuracies after status updates, so the method still relies on pharmacy personnel to make decisions based on their observations, experience, and analytical knowledge.

 Perpetual Method

-It is realized through an automatic replenishment system that guarantees that medications are identified for reorder when the stock level either falls below or reaches a calculated replenishment point.
-Items identified by the system are then reviewed and accepted by the staff.
+It utilizes an automatic replenishment system that guarantees medications are identified for reorder when the stock level either falls below or reaches a calculated replenishment point.
+Items identified by the system are then reviewed and accepted by the staff, removing the need for a visual inventory.
 The system electronically orders the items via EDI through the pharmacy management system.

 Off-the-Shelf vs. Custom Pharmacy Management System